 Mondays and Tuesdays 12.15-14.00 in A315.
 The first lecture takes place on March 12.

 The course book is Statistinen fysiikka (J. Arponen and J. Honkonen, Limes ry, 2000).
 Additional recommended reading includes:

-The home work problem sets are published on this page on Tuesdays: Problem sets 1, 2, 3, 4, 5, 6.
-Written solutions should be returned either directly to the lecturer or to his mailbox by the Tuesday of the following week.
+The home work problem sets are published on this page on Sundays: Problem sets 1, 2, 3, 4, 5, 6.
+Written solutions should be returned to the designated mail box of the course (to be found in the exercise room on the 2nd floor of Physicum) by the Monday of the following week.
 The solutions are graded, and they make up 1/4 of the final grade of the course.

 The course results are now available here.

 Week 1 (12.-13.3.): Basics of quantum mechanics, Fock space, density operator, density of states